-As of right now (though be aware that the prices might have changed), the Radeon RX 460 can be found for around $150 and the GeForce GTX 750 Ti for $125.
+As of right now (though be aware that the prices might have changed), the Radeon RX 460 can be found for around $125 and the GeForce GTX 1050 Ti for around $150.
 You can easily top out 144FPS on League of Legends with Ultra settings with any of these cards.
 These cards are the best graphics cards under 150 USD out there right now.

 Mid-Tier Graphics Processing Unit

-The best mid range graphics card 2016 is surely the AMD Radeon R9 380 for AMD FreeSync users.
-With a great price tag of just $230 and a 4GB memory, this GPU is our current top pick for this month.
+The best mid range graphics card 2016 is surely the new 2016 Polaris AMD Radeon RX 470 for AMD FreeSync users.
+With a great price tag of just under $200 and a 4GB memory, this GPU is our current top pick for this month.
 For NVIDIA G-SYNC users, we recommend that you either downgrade to the NVIDIA GeForce GTX 1050 Ti or save up and buy the NVIDIA GeForce GTX 1060.
 These graphics cards are newer and can, therefore, compete with the newly released AMD Radeon RX 470.
 We recommend a minimum 400W PSU to be used along with this mid-tier graphics processing unit (GPU).

 Nonetheless, you can enjoy 1080p gaming with any of these cards.
-Battlefield 4 at 1080p on Ultra settings will be able to run at around 70 FPS on the AMD Radeon RX 470.
-It will run at roughly 55 FPS on the GTX 960 and around 65 FPS on the R9 380.
+Battlefield 1 at 1080p on Ultra settings will be able to run at around 70 FPS on the AMD Radeon RX 470.
+It will run at roughly 55 FPS on the NVIDIA GeForce GTX 1050 Ti and around 85 FPS on the NVIDIA GeForce GTX 1060.

 Best Value For Money GPU

 Newer games, such as AAA games, will cause trouble and you will have to turn down the graphics to get a decent frame rate.
-The GeForce GTX 970 is in most people’s eyes a 2560×1440 graphic card as it can run most titles at a decent frame rate and game settings on this particular resolution.
-Battlefield 4 at Ultra settings and 1080p will run at 80FPS with this card.
+The GeForce GTX 1060 is in most people’s eyes a 2560×1440 graphic card as it can run most titles at a decent frame rate and game settings on this particular resolution.
+Battlefield 4 at Ultra settings and 1080p will run at around 85FPS with this video card for gaming.

 4K Gaming Graphics Processing Unit